antoshkaplus/Environment/PC_Building/PC_Building.md

 ### Notes:
 * managing airflow in the case: https://www.howtogeek.com/303078/
-* thermal paste is much better then pads
 * before updating BIOS save your current/needed profiles somewhere, as the operation cleans up everything.

+### Thermal Paste Application:
+* Thermal paste is much better then pads
+* When reapplying thermal paste: remember to tighten cooler screws attached to the motherboard.
+They get loose during disassembly.
+* On rectangular CPUs use 5 dot pattern this time.
+  Strive for most coverage and least thickness.

 ### Optimization Tools: